MarcoLFrancisco/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/import-certificates.md

 To enable encryption for one or more Exchange services, the Exchange server needs to use a certificate.
 SMTP communication between internal Exchange servers is encrypted by the default self-signed certificate that's installed on the Exchange server.
 To encrypt communication with internal or external clients, servers, or services, you'll likely want to use a certificate that's automatically trusted by all clients, services and servers that connect to your Exchange organization.
 For more information, see [Certificate requirements for Exchange services](certificates.md#certificate-requirements-for-exchange-services).

-You can import (install) certificates on Exchange servers in the Exchange admin center (EAC) or in the Exchange Management Shell.
+You can import (install) certificates on Exchange servers in the Exchange Management Shell.

 These are the types of certificate files that you can import on an Exchange server:

 - **PKCS #12 certificate files**: These are binary certificate files that have .cer, .crt, .der, .p12, or .pfx filename extensions, and require a password when the file contains the private key or chain of trust.
 Examples of these types of files include:

-  - Self-signed certificates that were exported from other Exchange servers by using the EAC or the **Export-ExchangeCertificate** with the _PrivateKeyExportable_ parameter value `$true`.
+  - Self-signed certificates that were exported from other Exchange servers by using the **Export-ExchangeCertificate** with the _PrivateKeyExportable_ parameter value `$true`.
 For more information, see [Export a certificate from an Exchange server](export-certificates.md).

   - Certificates that were issued by a certification authority (an internal CA like Active Directory Certificate Services, or a commercial CA).